OpenGlobe/Visual-Resourcing-Matrix/README.md

 2. View profile and account
 3. Click Edit button
 4. In Last Name field, click next to the end of your name or airport code, then CRTL+CMD+SPACE on Mac to open emoticon window
-5. Add the red or blue pill
+5. Add the red or blue pill (search for red or blue, or Large red pill, Large blue pill)
 6. Save changes

 ##Variations